Fidelity Student Debt

 We hosted two two-hour meetings where we took turns interacting with the reference user interface while going through specific scenarios a user would go through in the lifecycle.
 Then we wrote sticky notes on Miro, talking about things we liked and didn't like, things that seemed to give us problems.
 We also spoke to a few users from within Fidelity who use this product, asking questions and gaining insights from them.

-Miro board and screenshot from visual studio code
+Miro board and screenshot from Visual Studio Code

 Users aren't clear on loan management